skx/evalfilter/BYTECODE.md

     * This will be the string `This is weird\n`.
 * Now that the arguments are handled the function is invoked.
 * The return result from that call is then pushed onto the stack.
+  * Unless the function returns `Void` in which case the result is empty and ignored.

 # Program Walkthrough